This threat report is about a critical SonicWall vulnerability tracked as CVE-2020-5135 and includes actionable intelligence to mitigate damage.

 CVE-2020-5135 is a critical SonicWall VPN Portal stack-based buffer overflow vulnerability in SonicWall’s Network Security Appliance.
 The weakness resides within the HTTP/HTTPS service as well as SSL VPN remote access.
 This could be exploited by a remote, unauthenticated attacker by sending a specially crafted HTTP request with a custom protocol handler to a vulnerable device.

 Successful exploitation of this vulnerability would result in a Denial of Service condition on the target.
-Researchers at Tripwire VERT have also confirmed the ability to “divert execution flow through stack corruption”, implying the presence of a remote code execution exploit also present in this vulnerability.
-CVE-2020-5135 exist pre-authentication and within SSL VPN which is typically exposed to the public internet.
+Researchers at Tripwire VERT have also confirmed the ability to “divert execution flow through stack corruption”, implying the presence of a remote code execution exploits also present in this vulnerability.
+CVE-2020-5135 exists pre-authentication and within SSL VPN which is typically exposed to the public internet.

 Based on searches run by Tenable, Shodan shows nearly 800,000 total VPN devices running potentially vulnerable SonicOS versions.

 The identified vulnerable software versions and the associated fixed versions are listed below.
 Companies running any of the affected product versions are highly encouraged to update immediately due to the security risks presented by this vulnerability.

 |Affected Versions||Fixed Versions|